Healthy Homes Assessment Poukawa

 Draught Stopping Poukawa

-If you can feel external air flowing in or a clear draught from a crack or a gap or crack, then it’s probably a gap or hole that requirements sealing in the way you can.
-Large cracks and gaps should be stopped permanently.
-Any gaps greater than 3mm that let air into or out from the home need to be sealed.
-For example, if the open fireplace is not in use, it can create draughts.
-This should be blocked from.
+If you can feel external air coming in or an unobstructed draught coming out of a hole or gap and you can feel it, it’s probably a gap or hole which needs sealing in somehow.
+Large gaps and cracks should be fixed permanently.
+Gaps greater than 3mm that let air in or out from the house need seals.
+For example, if the open fireplace isn’t used it could cause draughts, and must be sealed from.
 Landlords and property managers are responsible for ensuring such draughts are eliminated in the maximum extent possible.

-You don’t need to block up intentional holes or gaps which are part of the building.
-For example, tiny gaps around doors and windows might be necessary to allow for movement within the structure as the house gets warmer and cooler, so that they are able to be closed and opened instead of instead of being stuck.
-We will test all doors and windows as part of your Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps in the building.
+For instance, small gaps around windows and doors could be necessary to allow for movement of the building when the house heats and cools, so that they are able to be closed and opened rather instead of being stuck.
+We will inspect the windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections